-However, if you placed qualified section 179 GO Zone property in service during the tax year, the amount of property for which you can make the election is reduced if the cost of all section 179 property placed in service during the year exceeds \$500,000 increased by the smaller of:
+However, if you placed qualified section 179 disaster assistance property in service in a federally declared disaster area on or before the date which is the last day of the third calendar year following the applicable disaster date where the disaster occurred after December 31, 2007, and before January 1, 2010, the amount of property for which you can make the election is reduced if the cost of all section 179 property placed in service during the year exceeds \$2 million increased by the smaller of:

-- \$600,000 or - The cost of qualified section 179 GO Zone property placed in service during the tax year.
+- \$600,000 or - The cost of qualified section 179 disaster assistance property placed in service in a federally declared disaster area where the disaster occurred after December 31, 2007. and before January 1, 2010.